 Skip to main content

-Version badge By default, users can’t attach files to chat messages.
-However, you can configure a File Storage in the Endpoint settings that allows users to upload files in the chat interface.
-To configure the file storage, you need to create a connection to a third-party storage provider.
-After uploading a file to the chat interface, the file is saved in the third-party storage and can be viewed by both the sender and the recipient.
+Updated in 2026.13.1 By default, users can’t attach files to chat messages.
+However, you can configure File Storage in the Endpoint settings that allows users to upload files in the chat interface.
+To configure file storage, you need to create a connection to a third-party storage provider.
+After uploading a file to the chat interface, the file is saved in third-party storage and can be viewed by both the sender and the recipient.

 Key Features

 • Improved Conversational Experience.
 Users can upload screenshots to illustrate technical issues and share various documents, such as contracts, invoices, order confirmations, and photos of purchased goods.
-File uploads allow for richer interactions and more capabilities for your Flow.
+File uploads enable richer interactions and additional capabilities for your Flow.

 • File Manipulation.
 You can retrieve file data, resize images, and validate files.